getify/You-Dont-Know-JS/types-grammar/ch2.md

 String values have a number of specific behaviors that every JS developer should be aware of.

+### Length Computation

-As previously mentioned, string values have a `length` property that automatically exposes the number of characters (actually, code units).
-This property can only be accessed; attempts to set it are silently ignored.
+As mentioned in Chapter 1, string values have a `length` property that automatically exposes the length of the string; this property can only be accessed; attempts to set it are silently ignored.

+The reported `length` value somewhat corresponds to the number of characters in the string (actually, code-units), but as we saw in Chapter 1, it's more complex when Unicode characters are involved.

+Most people visually distinguish symbols as separate characters; this notion of an independent visual symbol is referred to as a *grapheme*.
+So when counting the "length" of a string, we typically mean that we're counting the number of graphemes.

+But that's not how the computer deals with characters.

+In JS, each *character* is a code-unit (16 bits), with a code-point value at or below `65535`.
+The `length` property of a string always counts the number of code-units in the string value, not code-points.
+A code-unit might represent a single character by itself, or it may be part of a surrogate pair, or it may be combined with an adjacent *combining* symbol.
+As such, `length` doesn't match the typical notion of counting graphemes.

+To obtain a *grapheme length* for a string that matches typical expectations, the string value first needs to be normalized with `normalize("NFC")` (see "Normalizing Unicode" in Chapter 1) to produce *composed* code-units, in case any characters in it were originally stored *decomposed* as separate code-units.

+// TODO

 ### String Character Access

-Though strings are not actually arrays, JS allows `[ .. ]` array-style access of its character at a numeric (`0`-based) index:
+Though strings are not actually arrays, JS allows `[ .. ]` array-style access of a character at a numeric (`0`-based) index:

 ```js
 greeting = "Hello!";